CUSTOM FIT FOR GL1800, GL1500, F6B INCLUDING TRIKES!

 THE TOP TEN

-- Fingers much warmer, even with lightest gloves.
+- Fingers much warmer, even with light gloves.

-- Bulky, costly heavy or electric gloves are redundant.
+- Bulky, costly heavy or electric gloves are history.

 - No bug guts or gravel hits on hands.

-- Electric grip warmers actually help back of hands too.
+- Electric grip warmers help back of hands too!

 - HelmetPosts included no extra charge.